The Best Time to See the Aurora Borealis

 Like all natural wonders, the Aurora Borealis is hard to predict, but unsurpassed in beauty.
 In Alaska, the pristine wilderness is a perfect backdrop for this celestial display.
 Though the aurora technically occurs year round, it isn’t always visible to the human eye.
 However, there are some factors that help guide visitors to find the best time to see the northern lights.

 Best Time of Year to See the Aurora:

 Seasons change a little differently in Alaska compared to the lower 48 states.
 Being so far north creates different weather patterns and solar activity that need to be considered.

-January – March: The beginning of the new year is a popular time to see the northern lights.
+The beginning of the new year is a popular time to see and take pictures of the northern lights.
 These long, cold nights create excellent viewing conditions for the aurora, making them likelier to appear.
 The spring equinox in March is known for brilliant celestial displays as well.

-April – August: Between April and August, the aurora becomes less visible because of longer daylight hours.
+Between April and August, the aurora becomes less visible because of longer daylight hours.
 Especially because of the midnight sun, it can feel like an endless summer.
-With this phenomenon lasting from mid May to early August, this is not the best time to visit Alaska for the northern lights.
+With this phenomenon lasting from mid-May to early August, this is not the best time to visit Alaska for the northern lights.

 Northern Lights Viewing Conditions

 Photographing the night sky can be fickle.
 If you’ve ever tried to take a picture of an impressive moon and noticed that the resulting image didn’t do it justice, you get the idea.
 In addition to visiting Alaska at the right time of year, here are some more things to consider before deciding on the best time to see the northern lights:

 As with all things in the sky (think stars, fireworks, even the sun), clouds can obscure visibility.
 Same goes for the aurora, so observing the sky when it’s clear is the best way to capture the best views and photographs.